digital-asset/daml/unreleased.rst

 - [DAML Compiler] Reduce the memory footprint of the IDE and the command line tools (ca. 18% in our experiments).
 - [DAML Triggers] Add ``dedupCreate`` and ``dedupExercise`` helpers that will only send commands if they are not already in flight.
+- [Sandbox] Fixed a bug a database migration script for Sandbox on Postgres introduced in SDK 0.13.32.
+See `issue #3284 <https://github.com/digital-asset/daml/issues/3284>`__.